UFC Fight Night: Kattar vs. Allen: Predictions & Analysis

 A few statistical edges stand out.
 Means throws significantly more leather — a 0.8 sig. strike per minute gap.
 Means is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Griffin has tighter striking defense, making opponents miss more often.

 The Pick: Max Griffin over Tim Means.
-The model gives Griffin a slight nod at 61% — this could easily go either way.
+We're leaning Griffin here at 66%, a solid but not overwhelming edge.
 The market and our model are aligned — the line looks fair.

 Waldo Cortes Acosta vs Jared Vanderaa

-Acosta is rated at 1637 — 966 points above Vanderaa's 671.
+Acosta is rated at 1714 — 1004 points above Vanderaa's 710.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
+Acosta rides a 3-fight win streak into this one.

 Both fighters land in our "Striker" archetype — fighters with a well-rounded skill set.
 When mirror matchups like this happen, the edge usually goes to whoever can impose their preferred pace and range.